petsc/petsc/doc/docs/manual/mat.rst

 Low-level matrix creation routines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using a ``DM`` is not practical for a particular application on can create matrices directly
+When using a ``DM`` is not practical for a particular application one can create matrices directly
 using

 .. code-block::